Ph.D. Student Position available – Potential topics include: urban ecology, rangeland ecology, remote sensing for ecological restoraiton

 Summary

-Dr. Jodi Brandt (Website) and Dr. Trevor Caughlin (caughlinlab.com) will be the students’ major advisors, and the student will collaborate with an interdisciplinary team including The Nature Conservancy and Conservation International.
-The student will be co-advised by other faculty and collaborate with other students in the Human-Environment Systems community (cid.boisestate.edu/hes), a group of faculty and students committed to team-based, actionable research that draws from multiple disciplines and addresses real-world environmental challenges.
-The student will pursue a PhD in Ecology, Evolution, and Behavior, Geosciences, or Computing.
+Dr. Trevor Caughlin (caughlinlab.com) will be the students’ major advisor, The student will be co-advised by other faculty and collaborate with other students in the Ecology, Evolution, and Behavior (https://www.boisestate.edu/eeb/) group and the Human-Environment Systems community (cid.boisestate.edu/hes), a group of faculty and students committed to team-based, actionable research that draws from multiple disciplines and addresses real-world environmental challenges.
+The student will pursue a PhD in Ecology, Evolution, and Behavior.

 Qualifications

-We are seeking a student with expertise in data science, remote sensing, spatial analysis, hydrology, and/or modeling.
-Students must have strong computational training and the desire to further develop their expertise in data science, remote sensing, and programming.
-Stakeholder engagement is also an important part of the project, so experience with, and/or a desire to gain, transdisciplinary, actionable science skills is also required.
+We are seeking a student with expertise in data science, remote sensing, spatial analysis, plant demography, and/or modeling.
+The student must have strong computational training and the desire to further develop their expertise in data science, remote sensing, and programming.
+This is an ideal position for a student looking to advance their mathematical and statistical training while developing solutions to real-world ecological problems.
 Competitive students will have a Master’s degree and research or job experience related to the topics above.

 Stipend and tuition and fees

-This position includes support in the form of grant funding for two years, and then an additional two years of teaching assistantship (renewable, 12-month at $32,000), tuition and fee waiver, and health insurance.
-The position starts Fall (August) 2023 or Spring (January) 2024.
+This position includes support in the form of a renewable 12-month assistantship at a minimum of $28,000, tuition and fee waiver, and health insurance.
+The position starts Fall (August) 2025.

 To Apply

-Please send via email in a single file attachment (include your last name in the file name): a cover letter that states qualifications and career goals, a CV with the names and contacts for 3 references, and copies of transcripts (unofficial are O.K.) to Jodi Brandt (email: [email protected]).
-Please put “PhD application-Climate Smart Agriculture” in the subject line.
-Applications will be reviewed as they are received Top candidates will be asked to formally apply to a Boise State graduate program.
+Please send via email in a single file attachment (include your last name in the file name): a cover letter that states qualifications and career goals, a CV with the names and contacts for 3 references, and copies of transcripts (unofficial are O.K.) to Trevor Caughlin (email: [email protected]).
+Please put “PhD application-EEB program” in the subject line and submit applications by March 20th.
+Applications will be reviewed as they are received.
+Top candidates will be asked to formally apply to a Boise State graduate program.
 The Graduate Dean must approve all admission decisions.

 About Boise